Husky Dog Price in India – 2025

 Caring for a Siberian Husky requires commitment, particularly in terms of exercise, grooming, and training.
 Their high energy levels mean they need at least an hour of vigorous exercise each day.
 This can include running, hiking, or playing in a secure yard.
 Huskies excel in activities that allow them to use their natural instincts, such as sledging or skijoring, a sport where a person on skis is pulled by one or more dogs.

 Grooming a Siberian Husky is another essential aspect of care.
 While their coats are relatively low-maintenance in terms of matting, they do shed heavily twice a year.
-During these periods, daily brushing is necessary to manage the shedding and keep their coat healthy.
+During these periods, daily brushing is necessary to manage the shedding and keep the coat healthy.
 Outside of shedding season, weekly brushing is usually sufficient.
 Bathing is only necessary a few times a year, as Huskies tend to be clean dogs that groom themselves like cats.

 Training a Husky can be challenging due to their independent and sometimes stubborn nature.
 Positive reinforcement techniques work best, as Huskies respond poorly to harsh methods.
 Consistency is key, and early socialization is crucial to prevent behavioural issues.
 Huskies are known to be escape artists, so a secure yard with a high fence is essential to keep them safe.